 Arthur Kerns spent most of his FBI career in New York City and Washington, DC.
 Following graduation from college, he did a stint with the US Navy amphibious forces, and then joined the FBI with a career in counterintelligence and counter terrorism.
 Retiring from the FBI, he became a consultant for the Director of Central Intelligence and the Department of State.
 His lengthy assignments took him to over sixty-five countries.
 He attended Archmere Academy in Claymont, Delaware, earned a degree in International Relations from St. Joseph’s College in Philadelphia, and received an MBA from New York University.
 He spent a year studying Arabic at the Defense Language Institute in Monterey, California.
 A past president of the Arizona chapter of the Association of Former Intelligence Officers, he tries to spend as much time as possible in the Monterey California Bay area.
 His award-winning short stories have been published in a number of anthologies, most recently, SoWest: Desert Justice.

-Diversion Books published his debut novel, an espionage thriller, The Riviera Contract, in March 2013 and the sequel, The African Contract, May 2014.
-He now is writing the next novel in the series, The Yemen Contract was published in June, 2016
+Diversion Books published his debut novel, an espionage thriller, The Riviera Contract in March 2013 and the sequel, The African Contract in May 2014.
+The next novel in the series, The Yemen Contract was published in June, 2016